David Lee Roth’s two-page spread inside the Fair Warning tourbook. A real rock ‘n’ roll superhero!

 And next up, for 2020 – David Lee Roth – front man and voice of Van Halen – is coming to Las Vegas.

-That’s right, the toastmaster general of the immoral majority is bringing the rock to the House of Blues Las Vegas with a residency beginning on Jan.
-8, 10, and 11, at Mandalay Bay Resort and Casino.
+That’s right, the toastmaster general of the immoral majority is bringing the rock to the House of Blues Las Vegas with a residency which began in January, and continues in March, at Mandalay Bay Resort and Casino.